ksadangrit/nz_citizenship/README.md

 - Extend this formula downwards to calculate the total for each country.
 - At the bottom of the column, use the formula `=SUM(F2:O2)` to calculate the overall total for the 1950s decade.

-Copy the new table with the decade columns and paste it into a new sheet for later visualisations.
+Copy the new table with the decade columns and paste it into a new sheet named 'decades' for later visualizations.

 #### 3.2 Rank top 5 for each decade
 - In the new sheet that we've just created for the decade columns, apply filter to the entire table and hide the total row.